Are you wondering whether you can take your cat on a holiday with you? Are you worried that your cat may not like a trip with you?

 - As mentioned above, a cat carrier.

 - Her favorite toy(s).
 It adds a level of familiarity and fun to the trip that you don’t want your kitty to miss.
 Optionally add some new toys to keep her interest.
+As mentioned above, make sure to put some of them in her carrier so your kitty can have some funny while she is in there.

 - If the weather of the destination demands it and your cat is not used to cold temperatures, bring a cat sweater.